danielvelkov/dans-coding-world/README.md

 A task project for The Odin Project (TOP).
 A basic blog full stack app with an express backend and two React front ends:

-- one for the user(s) creating the posts
+- one for the author(s) writing the posts
-- one for the consumers
+- one for the readers

 ## Project Setup